Courage-1984/Dataset-Forge/docs/README_full.md

   - All actions use centralized printing, memory, progress, and logging utilities.
   - Robust error handling and user feedback throughout.

+## 🧪 Advanced Test Design Patterns (July 2025)

+- All tests use monkeypatching and dummy objects to isolate logic and avoid external dependencies.
+- Multiprocessing tests require worker functions to be at module level for pickling compatibility.
+- All new features must include robust, non-interactive tests using the public API.
+- Public APIs are required for all major features to ensure testability and programmatic access.

+See [Style Guide](style_guide.md#testing-patterns) and [features.md](features.md#comprehensive-test-suite) for more.

 ---